xlladdins/xll/docs/Excel4MacrosH-P.md

 **HIDE.DIALOG**(cancel\_logical)

-Cancel\_logical    is a logical value that specifies whether to close the dialog box and validate any edit boxes.
+Cancel\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to close the dialog box and validate any edit boxes.
 If FALSE, the dialog box is closed and edit boxes are validated, or checked to determine if they contain a valid data type.
 If TRUE, the dialog box is closed and the edit boxes are not validated.

 **Remarks**